JackSzwergold/Writing/memories/Trading Video Games with Beven.md

 I turned back to Beven, Douglas and Bradley to see what was up in our little video game world.
 Beven seemed to had finally found a blank floppy disk, but Douglas was still playing the game.
 All three of them stared at the screen as Douglas incompetently—but enthusiastically—played the game.

-Some more time passed and we all played for a bit until the washing machine started to knock back and forth.
-The lid was starting to open and everyone seemed to be ignoring it.
+Some more time passed and we all played for a bit.
+Things were actually calm, cool and collegial until the washing machine started to suddenly knock back and forth.
+The lid was even starting to open up a bit and everyone seemed to be ignoring it.

-“Douglas!”
-Beven’s mom shouted from the hallway, “Go and sit on the washing machine before it spills!”
+“Douglas!!!”
+Beven’s mom shouted from the hallway, “Go and sit on the washing machine before it spills!!”
 What?
 Spills?
-Anyway, I looked at Douglas.
-He was happily playing the game, but you could watch his face prune up.
+My family had a similar washing machine but I don’t recall it ever spilling.
+Anyway, I looked at Douglas and he was happily playing the game, but you could watch his face wince up and get tense.

 “Douglas!!!” she shouted.